-- a brokerage statement or letter from a bank or broker indicating ownership on March 13, 2017; - · the Notice of Internet Availability of Proxy Materials; - a printout of the proxy distribution email (if you received your materials electronically); - a proxy card; - · a voting instruction form; or - a legal proxy provided by your broker, bank or nominee.
+- a brokerage statement or letter from a bank or broker indicating ownership on March 12, 2018; - the Notice of Internet Availability of Proxy Materials; - a printout of the proxy distribution email (if you received your materials electronically); - a proxy card; - · a voting instruction form; or - a legal proxy provided by your broker, bank or nominee.

 Any holder of a proxy from a stockholder must present the proxy card, properly executed, and a copy of the proof of ownership.
 Stockholders and proxy holders must also present a form of photo identification such as a driver's license.
-The Company reserves the right to deny admittance to anyone who cannot adequately show proof of stock ownership as of the Record Date.
+The Company reserves the right to deny admittance to anyone who cannot adequately show proof of stock ownership as of the Record Date or refuses to comply with our security procedures.
 No cameras, recording equipment, large bags, briefcases or packages will be permitted into the Annual Meeting.
-All attendees must comply with Allison's admittance requirements, including our security registration protocols, by checking in to our facility in our main lobby.